wbcmedia/wbcmedia.github.io/draft.md

 **_Mrs Buttermuffin_** : We just have to do as he says until we can find a better solution

 - Freddie comes on dressed in "I Want To Break Free" outfit, pushing a vacuum cleaner
+- After the first verse he grabs the feather duster

 SONG: I Want To Break Free